Yakifo/amqtt/docs/plugins/packaged_plugins.md

 ```

-??? warning "Loading plugins from EntryPoints in `pyproject.toml` has been deprecated"
+??? warning "Loading plugins from EntryPoints in `pyproject.toml` has been deprecated (v0.11.2)."

     Previously, all plugins were loaded from EntryPoints: